rrutt/cb-bread/README.md

 You can run this file in a command prompt terminal or double-click on this file in File Explorer.
 (You may need to run this command in the **Windows SDK 7.1 Command Prompt** terminal window.)

+Once you use the **install.bat** script to install as a Standalone Application, **cb-bread** may no longer run as an HTTP server using **node server**.

+You can revert to HTTP server operation using these commands:

+    delete-node-modules.bat
+    npm install
+    node server

 #### _On Linux or Mac OSX:_

     bash ./install.sh